pism/pism/doc/sphinx/jako.rst

 Jakobshavn Isbrae is a fast-flowing outlet glacier in western Greenland that drains approximately 7\% of the area of the Greenland ice sheet.
-It experienced a large acceleration following the loss of its floating tongue in the 1990s [JoughinAbdalatiFahnestock]_, an event which seems to have been driven by warmer ocean temperatures [Hollandetal2008]_.
-Because it is thick, has a steep surface slope, has a deep trough in its bedrock topography (Figure :numref:`fig-jako-basin-topg`), and has a thick layer of low-viscosity temperate ice at its base [Luethietal2009]_, this ice flow is different from the ice streams in West Antarctica or Northeast Greenland [TrufferEchelmeyer]_.
+It experienced a large acceleration following the loss of its floating tongue in the 1990s :cite:`JoughinAbdalatiFahnestock`, an event which seems to have been driven by warmer ocean temperatures :cite:`Hollandetal2008`.
+Because it is thick, has a steep surface slope, has a deep trough in its bedrock topography (Figure :numref:`fig-jako-basin-topg`), and has a thick layer of low-viscosity temperate ice at its base :cite:`Luethietal2009`, this ice flow is different from the ice streams in West Antarctica or Northeast Greenland :cite:`TrufferEchelmeyer`.

-This section describes how to build a PISM regional model of this outlet glacier [DellaGiustina2011]_ using scripts from ``examples/jako/``.
+This section describes how to build a PISM regional model of this outlet glacier :cite:`DellaGiustina2011` using scripts from ``examples/jako/``.
 The same strategy should work for other outlet glaciers.
 We also demonstrate the PISM executable ``pismo`` ("outlet-glacier mode"), and Python `drainage-basin-delineation tools